etsy/Testing101/Testing_Best_Practices.md

   client fails as expected?
 - Do you think that calling `$server->getJobQueue()` for a test breaks the `JobServer` class's encapsulation?
-How would you change this test or the code under test so that we don't have to ask the `JobServer` to tell us about its internal state (i.e. the size of its job queue)?
+How would you change this test or the code under test so that we do not have to ask the `JobServer` to tell us about its internal state (i.e. the size of its job queue)?